xpdAcq/xpdAcq/doc/usb_Running.rst

   +-----------+------------+------------------+
   Count ['e7adbd'] (scan num: 2)

-what is nice about these is that they are tagged with an ``sc_isprun':False`` metadata field which means that, by default, they will not be retrieved when searching for production data.
+what is nice about these is that they are tagged with an ``sc_isxrun':False`` metadata field which means that, by default, they will not be retrieved when searching for production data.
 It keeps our setup scans and production scans nicely separated in the database, though the underlying scans that are carried out are all still there and can be retrieved if need